f4exb/sdrangel/Readme.md

 Linux only.

-SDRplay RSP1 devices are supported through the [libmirisdr-4](https://github.com/f4exb/libmirisdr-4) library found in this very same Github space.
+[SDRplay RSP1](https://www.sdrplay.com/rsp1/) is supported through the [libmirisdr-4](https://github.com/f4exb/libmirisdr-4) library found in this very same Github space.
 There is no package distribution for this library and you will have to clone it, build and install it in your system.
 However Debian packages of SDRangel contain a pre-compiled version of this library.

 If you use your own location for libmirisdr-4 install directory you need to specify library and include locations with cmake.
 For example with `/opt/install/libmirisdr` the following defines must be added on `cmake` command line:

 `-DLIBMIRISDR_LIBRARIES=/opt/install/libmirisdr/lib/libmirisdr.so -DLIBMIRISDR_INCLUDE_DIR=/opt/install/libmirisdr/include`

+&#9888; The RSP1 has been discontinued in favor of RSP1A.
+Unfortunately due to their closed source nature RSP1A nor RSP2 can be supported in SDRangel.

 <h1>Plugins for special devices</h1>